Areas of Activity

 LAVA IP System (LIPS) was first conceived of back in the early ‘90s but the idea solidified around 2000.
 Roman wanted to figure out how to put everything we use in the internet together in one chip.
 LIPS is an Internet Interface for IP-enabling small, embedded systems.
 It allows even the smallest of embedded systems, such as a single function sensor, to become a multi-channel Internet-of-Things device.

 2013 - Now

 SimulCharge is a LAVA technology that allows select mobile devices to simultaneously charge while maintaining access to data.
 LAVA discovered the technology while testing a Samsung Galaxy Tab for use with a serial-based POS system at Quiznos.
 A third party was trying to set up a customer loyalty program for the submarine sandwich chain.
-LAVA engineers built an adapter so the tablet to capture data from the receipt printer.
-In addition, they figured out a way for the tablet to charge while remaining host, something even Samsung wasn’t aware was possible at the time.
+LAVA engineers built an adapter for the tablet to capture data from the receipt printer.
+In addition, they figured out a way for the tablet to charge while remaining the host, something even Samsung wasn’t aware was possible at the time.
 This was the birth of SimulCharge – a key feature of both our Enterprise and Home Series adapters.